-For many people the Meta Model is the single most important part of NLP.
-It’s worth rehearsing and re-rehearsing the exercises below …
+For many people, the Meta Model is the most critical part of NLP.
+It’s worth rehearsing and re-rehearsing the exercises above…

-We now know where we want to get to (there), we know where we are now.
-So, the next section looks at How do get to there?
+We now know where we want to get to (there); we know where we are now.
+So, the following section looks at How do to get there?

-In this video, Michael explains how to elicit the client’s starting point.
+Michael explains how to elicit the client’s starting point in this video.

 Full NLP Techniques List